 Volume Two – Bull Cook Authentic Historical Recipes and Practices; Plus Famous Restaurants and Night Clubs of the World

 Volume two was first published in 1968 and is very much like the original volume.
-Volume two is much larger that one, 752 pages compared to 352 for volume one.
-My best guess is that George Herter collected more stories during his travels to collect enough knowledge to create Volume Two, with an additional section of "Famous Restaurants and Night Clubs of the World."
+Volume two is much larger than one, 752 pages compared to 352 for volume one.
+My best guess is that George Herter collected more stories during his travels to collect enough knowledge to create Volume Two, with an additional section of “Famous Restaurants and Night Clubs of the World.”
 Mr. Herter was before his time; today he would have been a world-class travel and food blogger!
 The sections of the second volume are:

 - Fish and Sea Foods

 - Eggs and Cheese and some Italian Cooking